ayushtiwari134/doctor_fees_predictor/README.md

 This command will start the Streamlit web application locally, allowing you to access the doctor consultation fee prediction interface.

 ## Deployment
+-
 The application is deployed using Render, providing a live environment to predict consultation fees.
-Visit the deployed application at [App Link Here](https://your-app-link.com).
+Visit the deployed application at: [Doctor_Fee_Predictor](https://doctor-fees-predictor.onrender.com/).

 ## Features

 - **Input Parameters:** Users can input various factors such as doctor's experience, qualifications, location, etc.
 - **Prediction:** The model predicts the consultation fees based on the provided inputs.
 - **User-Friendly Interface:** Streamlit offers an intuitive and interactive frontend for easy usability.

-## Folder Structure

-The project structure is organized as follows: